Upper School

 • Music Courses Overview

-(All courses fulfill the graduation requirement in visual/performing arts except for Public Speaking 968 and Music Theory 928.)
+All courses fulfill the graduation requirement in visual/performing arts except for Public Speaking 968

-Hackley School sustains vigorous and flexible music- and drama-performance programs which offer students opportunities (a) to hone their skills as actors, directors, playwrights, singers, instrumentalists, and composers, (b) to gain new experience in performing arts disciplines with which they may have been previously unfamiliar, and (c) to significantly extend their artistic and intellectual reach.
+Hackley School sustains vigorous and flexible music- and drama-performance programs that offer students opportunities to hone their skills as actors, directors, playwrights, singers, instrumentalists and composers; to gain new experience in performing arts disciplines with which they may have been previously unfamiliar; and to significantly extend their artistic and intellectual reach.

 Music

-Singers and instrumentalists are encouraged to enroll in a major ensemble class (Band Ensembles, String Orchestra, Female Chorus).
-Participants in these classes will have opportunities to perform in both the large core ensemble and smaller satellite groups, which include chamber ensembles for strings, winds, and percussion, smaller singing groups, and jazz groups.
-Performing groups present at least two concerts per year; numerous informal performance opportunities are available as well.
+Singers and instrumentalists are encouraged to enroll in a major ensemble class (e.g., band ensembles, string orchestra, female chorus).
+Participants in these classes will have opportunities to perform in both the large core ensemble and smaller satellite groups, which include chamber ensembles for strings, winds and percussion, smaller singing groups and jazz groups.
+Performing groups present at least two concerts per year; numerous informal performance opportunities are available, as well.

 Scheduling

-Although each major ensemble is scheduled for five of seven possible meeting periods, the actual number of meeting times per cycle can range from three to five, depending upon various factors such as the number of ensembles in which the student participates, sectional rehearsals determined by the ensemble director, and the proximity of a specific performance date.
+Although each major ensemble is scheduled for four of eight possible meeting periods, the actual number of meeting times per cycle can range from three to four, depending upon various factors, such as the number of ensembles in which the student participates, sectional rehearsals determined by the ensemble director, and the proximity of a specific performance date.
 Ensemble directors will clearly summarize expectations and map out rehearsal schedules in the initial meetings of each class.

 New York State School Music Association